apt105/Meshtastic/website/docs/software/device/remote-hardware-service.md

 ## Doing GPIO operations

-You can programmatically do operations from your own python code by using the meshtastic `RemoteHardwareClient` class - see the [python API] () documentation for more details.
+You can programmatically do operations from your own python code by using the meshtastic `RemoteHardwareClient` class.
+See the [python API](https://meshtastic.github.io/Meshtastic-python) documentation for more details.

 ## Using GPIOs from the python CLI